OctoPrint/OctoPrint/docs/events/index.rst

    **Note:** Name changed in version 1.1.0

+ClientAuthed
+   A client has authenticated a user session on the push socket.

+   Payload:

+     * ``remoteAddress``: the remote address (IP) of the client that authed.
+On the push socket only available with a valid login session.
+     * ``username``: the name of the user who authed.
+On the push socket only available with a valid login session.

 ClientClosed
-   A client has disconnected from the webserver
+   A client has disconnected from the push socket.

    Payload:

-     * ``remoteAddress``: the remote address (IP) of the client that disconnected
+     * ``remoteAddress``: the remote address (IP) of the client that disconnected.
+On the push socket only available with a valid login session.

 UserLoggedIn
    A user logged in.
 On the push socket only available with a valid login session with admin rights.